SynteLang/SynteLang/README.md

 + pipe the output of `functions.go` through `less` using the `-r` flag, like this: `go run functions.go | less -r`.
 You can then search the contents using `/`, refer to `man less`
 + want to fade in a listing?
 Use `in 10s, once, level n, in 0, .mute n` where n is th index of the particular listing (that has previously been muted)
 + want a long fade out on exit?
 Type `fade 30s` before you type `: exit`
++ want to purge the .temp folder of old listings?
+Type `rm -v .temp/*.syt` from inside the project directory
 + other tips tba... ◊

 ## Performing with Syntə